Paul Adams

 Composure in Chaos

-Ranger Class 6-95 at Fort Benning taught me to lead when clarity is scarce: break problems into steps, communicate directly, and stay calm.
-That training guides how I coach teams today—not by avoiding pressure, but by moving through it with intention.
+Ranger Class 6-95 taught me to lead when clarity is scarce: break problems into steps, communicate directly, and stay calm.
+That training guides how I coach teams today, not by avoiding pressure but by moving through it with purpose.

 Paul with U.S. Army jumpmasters at British Army’s Aldershot Garrison, England, 1994